-The Dell Wyse 3030 thin client is a small slim unit with an Intel Celeron dual core processor.
-The 3030 runs Windows Embedded Standard 7 whilst the 3030 LT runs Linux.
-The 3030 LT was launched in May 2016.
-My example described here is a 3030 LT and was manufactured in December 2016.
+The Dell Wyse 3290/3030/3030 LT thin client is a small slim unit with an Intel Celeron dual core processor.
+I have two examples of this range: The 3290 runs Windows Embedded Standard 7 whilst the 3030 LT runs Linux.
+The 3290 was launched in early 2014 whilst the 3030 LT was launched in May 2016.
+I have examples of the 3290 manufactured in August 2014 and the 3030 LT manufactured in December 2016.

 "Worldwide auto-sensing 100-240 VAC, 50/60 Hz 65W, 19V DC Energy Star V.5.2 Phase V external and EuP compliant power adapter Consumes less than 6 watts (average)"